-Cori is a Filipino-American television, film and theater actor based in NY.
+Cori Dioquino is a Filipino-American actor based in NY and DC.
 She immigrated to the U.S. at the age of four from Pasay City, Philippines and was raised in Laurel, Maryland.
-Cori began her performance career training as a competitive pianist before switching her focus to theater in college.
-She earned her Associate of Arts in Music from Howard Community College and continued her performing arts education at Towson University, where she earned her Bachelor's in Theater Studies and Performance.
+Cori began training as a competitive pianist before switching her focus to theater in college.
+She earned her Associate of Arts in Music from Howard Community College and her Bachelor of Science in Theatre Studies and Performance from Towson University.

-Outside of her performance career, Cori is a dedicated arts integration educator, acting coach and an advocate for stronger representation of Asian and Pacific Americans in the arts.
-In 2017, she launched a blog called I Am Not A Ninja, which addresses the misrepresentation and lack of Asian and Pacific Americans in the entertainment industry and popular culture.
-In August of 2018, she co-founded the Baltimore Asian Pasifika Arts Collective (BAPAC) - an organization dedicated to empowering AAPI artists, youth and communities and re-contextualizing the Asian and Pacific Indigenous experience in America.
+Outside of her performance career, Cori is a dedicated arts integration educator, acting coach and an advocate for stronger AAPI representation in the arts.
+In 2017, she launched a blog called I Am Not A Ninja, which addresses the misrepresentation and lack of Asian and Pacific Indigenous American stories in the entertainment industry and popular culture.
+In August of 2018, she co-founded the Baltimore Asian Pasifika Arts Collective (BAPAC) - an organization dedicated to to strengthening racial understanding between communities and empowering youth through artistic practice and community engagement.

 Cori is represented by CMA Entertainment in both New York City and Los Angeles.
-She continues to work as both actor and educator.
-Currently, she is working on a short film to be produced later in 2018.
+She continues to work as an actor in both NYC and DC.